circleci/circleci-docs/jekyll/_cci2/faq.md

 Not yet, but we are working on that functionality.

 ### Can I use `store_test_results` with Workflows?
 You can use `store_test_results` in order to populate your builds' Test Summary section with your test results information and for [timing-based test-splitting]({{ site.baseurl }}/2.0/parallelism-faster-jobs/#splitting-patterns).
-Test timings data is now available for 2.0 with Workflows.
+Test timings data is available for 2.0 with Workflows, using data from a job with the same name going back 50 builds.

 ### Can I use Workflows with CircleCI 1.0?